High Delta Safari Park: Animals

 At one point this drive thru zoo boasted of the largest herds of the white-bearded Wildebeest and scimitar horned oryx in the State of Louisiana, and claimed to be the only licensed breeder of the Barasingha (an endangered species).
 It claimed to be located on "2000 acre of Northern Louisiana's most picturesque landscape", though only 40 acre was evidently sold at auction.

+Reopening

 The park was purchased and reopened by the new ownership and is now operating as Wild Country Safari Park.
 Wild Country offers many of the same attractions as the previous park with the addition of an enhanced petting zoo, larger diversity of species of animals throughout, and an interactive small animal and reptile room.